wada314/puroro/puroro/src/design_doc.md

 ## Second attempt: Use `<B: Deref<Target=Bump>>` as a `Bump` ptr type

-We already see no.1 (no one owns) example above, so let's try implement the others.
+We have already seen no.1 (no one owns) example above, so let's try implement the others.
 Let's write an implementation which accepts 1 and 2:

 ```rust